Glastonbury Pyramid stage

 London to Salisbury by train: 1 hour 30 minutes

 Since starting in 2005, End of the Road has become the UK’s premier independent rock and folk music festival.
 Set in Dorset’s stunning Larmer Tree Gardens, it’s an intimate affair attended by 15,000 revellers.
-Expect woodland walks with intriguing art installations and headline sets from headline sets from Caribou, Father John Misty and Self Esteem.
+Expect woodland walks with intriguing art installations and headline sets from headline sets from Pulp, CMAT and Mac DeMarco.

 Age: All ages (under 18s with an adult)